Pep Hamilton

 San Francisco 49ers

 In 2006, Hamilton was hired by the San Francisco 49ers as their new offensive assistant/quarterbacks coach, working with Hostler again.
-Coaching second-year quarterback Alex Smith, Smith made substantial progress from his first to second year as the team improved to 7-9.
+Coaching second-year quarterback Alex Smith, Hamilton helped Smith make substantial progress.
+Overall, the team improved to 7-9 from their previous record of 4-12.

 Chicago Bears

 His stay with the 49ers only lasted one season.
-In 2007, he was hired by the Chicago Bears to be their quarterbacks coach and to improve off their Super Bowl appearance.
-He stayed with the Bears for three seasons, but the team never made the playoffs.
+In 2007, he was hired by the Chicago Bears to be their quarterbacks coach and to improve off their Super Bowl appearance the previous season.
+He stayed with the Bears for three seasons, but the team never made the playoffs during that time.

 Return to College